igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 # Latency Bits

-This section introduces bits that can be used for round trip latecy measurements.
+This section introduces bits that can be used for round trip latency measurements.
 Whenever this section of the specification refers to packets, it is referring only to packets with protocol headers that include the latency bits.